Importing data from Hive, S3, MongoDB, and other systems

 --jdbc-user |

-user name to login to the database |
+Username to log in to the database. |

 --jdbc-password |

-password to login to the database.
-If empty, read from terminal |
+Password to log in to the database.
+If empty, read from terminal. |

 --jars |

-additional jar-dependencies.
+Additional jar libraries.
 By default, target/dependency/jar/*.jar |

 --input |